GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 ### Introduction

 Understanding visitor movement patterns is key to optimizing park operations and recommending optimal paths to avoid long queues.
-In this challenge, you will load visitor movement logs, define a Property Graph in BigQuery using BigQuery's new native SQL Graph capabilities, query the graph for flow patterns and bottlenecks, and construct a routing recommendation table.
+In this challenge, you will define a Property Graph in BigQuery using BigQuery's new native SQL Graph capabilities over the replicated visitor movement logs, query the graph for flow patterns and multi-hop journeys, and construct a routing recommendation table.

 ### Description

-#### Task 5.1: Ingest Visitor Movement Data

-1. Load the visitor movement dataset from:
-   `gs://gHack_data_disneyland_<YOUR_PROJECT_3DIGITS>/visitor_movements.csv` into a BigQuery table named `visitor_movements` (columns: `visitor_id`, `from_attraction_id`, `to_attraction_id`, `timestamp`).

-#### Task 5.2: Build a Property Graph in BigQuery
+#### Task 5.1: Build a Property Graph in BigQuery

 Using BigQuery's new native **SQL Graph** capabilities, you will define a property graph over the attractions and movements.

 > [!IMPORTANT]
 > **Dependency Note:**
-> Creating the Property Graph requires the `disneyland_attractions` table to exist in BigQuery.
-This requires **Challenge 1** (Datastream replication) to be completed first.
+> Creating the Property Graph requires both `public_disneyland_attractions` and `public_visitor_movements` tables to exist in BigQuery.
+This requires **Challenge 1** (Datastream replication) to be committed first.

 1. Define the **Property Graph** schema.
-    - **Nodes (Vertices):** Attractions (from the replicated `disneyland_attractions` table).
+    - **Nodes (Vertices):** Attractions (from the replicated `public_disneyland_attractions` table).
-    - **Edges (Relationships):** Movements (from `visitor_movements`).
+    - **Edges (Relationships):** Movements (from the replicated `public_visitor_movements` table).
 2. Write the DDL to create the property graph `disney_movement_graph`.

-#### Task 5.3: Query the Graph for Patterns
+#### Task 5.2: Query the Graph for Patterns

-Write graph queries using `GRAPH_TABLE` and GPML match patterns to solve the following analytical questions:
+Write graph queries using `GRAPH_TABLE` and GQL match patterns to solve the following analytical questions:

 1. **Flow Analysis:** *What are the top 3 attractions visitors run to immediately after leaving "Space Mountain"?*
    Write a query matching paths: `(a:Attraction {name: 'Space Mountain'}) -[e:Moved]-> (b:Attraction)`.
-2. **Bottleneck Detection:** *Which attractions have the highest density of incoming movements at 2:00 PM (14:00)?*
-   Analyze edges matching a specific time window.
+2. **Multi-Hop Journeys:** *Find the most common 3-ride sequences (A -> B -> C) starting from "Space Mountain" taken by the same visitor within a 2-hour window.*
+   Analyze paths matching: `(a:Attraction {name: 'Space Mountain'}) -[e1:Moved]-> (b:Attraction) -[e2:Moved]-> (c:Attraction)` where both movements are made by the same visitor.

-#### Task 5.4: Generate a Next-Ride Routing Table
+#### Task 5.3: Generate a Next-Ride Routing Table

-1. Based on the graph density and historical transitions, compute the transition probabilities between rides.
+1. Using `GRAPH_TABLE` and matching the transitions in the property graph `disney_movement_graph`, write a query to compute the transition counts between attractions.
-2. Create a routing table `graph_recommendations` that stores the optimal "Next Ride" suggestion for every attraction under different congestion scenarios.
+2. Create a routing table `graph_recommendations` that stores the top 2 next-ride recommendations (ranks 1 and 2) for every attraction.

 ### Success Criteria